exo-lang/exo/docs/externs.md

 ## Using Externs as Expressions

 Externs can be used as expressions on the RHS of assignment and reduction statements.
 This allows you to incorporate external functions seamlessly into your Exo computations.

+Note that externs (and Exo procedures) do not allow aliasing in their arguments.
+This restriction is in place to prevent externs from having side effects on the input arguments.

 ### Example: Using `sin` in an Expression